Washington, DC (October 16, 2019) A coalition of partners across North America announced the launch of Bat Week, an international celebration of

 - The northern long-eared bat is a species of bat native to North America.
 There are no recognized subspecies.
 This is another species under threat from WNS.

 - The Mexican long-nosed bat is federally endangered and relies on nectar from blooming agave to make long migrations through Mexico into the southwest United States.

 About Bat Week

-Bat Week, October 24 31, is an annual event designed to raise awareness about the need for bat conservation.
+Bat Week, October 24-31, is an annual event designed to raise awareness about the need for bat conservation.
 Bats are amazing creatures that are vital to the health of our natural world and economy.
-This was mentioned above.